al177/terrible-pi/README.md

 Repo Contents
 -------------
-The terrible_pcb directory has a board design for the backplane.
+The terrible_pcb directory has a board design for the backplane and a 3D printable case.
+See terrible_pcb/README for instructions for printing the case and the backplane board.

 `etc` contains config files to be copied on top of the Raspbian install for the head node.